 They say when a dog reaches two years old, they enter their teenage years, and like me you were no easy teenager.
 Your confidence reached the stars and my “No” became your “Don’t tell me what to do”

 You’re six now and we’ve woven our personalities together.
 We’re both noisy, excitable, and impatient.
 We both wear our emotions on our sleeves which some find irritating.
 We’re not great at sharing or saying thank you, but we’re triers and every day we do our best.
-We know we are imperfect and a work progress, and that’s perfectly fine.
-Above all we know we have each other and until the end we will walk this path together.
+We know we are imperfect and a work in progress, and that’s perfectly fine.
+Above all, we know we have each other and until the end, we will walk this path together.

 Dante, I love you!